ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 * **Identify Key Information**: Before entering data into the Instructions field, identify the essential details or instructions that the model needs to know to fulfill your request effectively.
 This could include the topic, specific terms, relevant background information, or the scope of the task.
 * **Enter the Details**: In the Instructions field, clearly and concisely input the identified information.
 Ensure that the information is directly relevant to the task to maintain the agent's focus and efficiency.
-* **Using Tools**: For enhancing agent's capabilities, you can integrate Tools and provide instructions how to use them and in which order.
-The name of tool can be denoted by graves, e.g., `tool_name`.
+* **Using toolkits**: For enhancing agent's capabilities, you can integrate toolkits and provide instructions how to use them and in which order.
+The name of toolkit can be denoted by graves, e.g., `toolkit_name`.

 ![Agent-Instructions](<../img/Agent-Instructions.png>)